 Some restaurateurs shy away from this option due to the complications, but this can be a bad move.
 While it's true that each platform generally uses its own ordering system and tablet, sitting in a sea of tablets in the kitchen isn't the only way to handle incoming orders.
 Platforms like Cuboh let restaurants consolidate all ordering resources into one streamlined application, making it easy to coordinate deliveries across all of the major players.
 While delivery drivers will still come from a variety of sources, orders can be managed quickly and conveniently, guaranteeing maximum revenue.

 Navigating the current environment is stressful and somewhat scary, but there is a little light on the horizon.
 As restaurants embrace new opportunities and avenues, it's possible to drive enough revenue to maintain operations through this tough time.
 If you want to best manage the COVID-19 roadblocks, we can help.
-Book a 15-minute consultation to learn more about breaking into online ordering and winning the virtual kitchen game.
+Book a 15-minute consultation to learn more about breaking into online ordering and winning the ghost kitchen game.